peteroupc/peteroupc.github.io/bernreq.md

 2. In particular, is min($\lambda$, $1-\lambda$) in class $\mathcal{D}$?
 What about $\lambda^{1/p}$ for some prime $p\ge 3$?

 **See also Notes 2 and 3.**

-<a id=Reverse_time_martingales></a>
-## Reverse-time martingales

-This section is withdrawn.
-For the Bernoulli factory problem, rational functions are probably not much better than polynomials when approximating functions with low smoothness (e.g., those with only three continuous derivatives).
-This follows from Borwein (1979, theorem 29) and Holtz et al. (2011) (which disproved a theorem of Lorentz relied on by Borwein but maintained it with an extra assumption used in the Bernoulli factory setting).

 <a id=Other_Questions></a>
 ## Other Questions